 Glyn also brought some examples of her work to show us, beautifully crafted paintings with a wonderful atmospheric painterly look.

 It was a very enjoyable and inspiring evening.
-The demo was filmed and will be available on the Lacock Art Group YouTube Channel shortly.
+The demo was filmed and is available on the Lacock Art Group YouTube Channel.

 On 18 July 2019 we invited the award-winning artist Jamel Akib back to Lacock, this time for a 'sit-and-watch' demonstration to around 50 members and guests.
 The theme was how to produce a striking focal point (or 'bling' as he jokingly but rather aptly called it) in your paintings.

 Jamel's lively and enthusiastic approach to art captivated us as a whirlwind of pastel produced not just 1, but 3 paintings before coffee break!